Stanford 10 Assessment

 - The student will test once per day for all three testing days at the time slot chosen: 9:00 am Pacific Time OR 12:30 pm Pacific Time.

 - The remote proctor will be with the student during testing to ensure that integrity standards are met.
-If a remote proctor will not be available, please visit this page.

 - You will receive a confirmation email informing you that registration was successfully completed.
 This email will include important information such as a walkthrough for the days of testing, recommendations for the testing environment, and the parent’s next action steps.